GAMS-dev/TIMES_MIRO/app_README.md

    * [License](#license)

 This is a [GAMS MIRO](https://gams.com/miro) app for the [IEA-ETSAP TIMES](https://github.com/etsap-TIMES/TIMES_model) model.
 TIMES MIRO is seen as an open source platform primarily intended to promote the dissemination and use of existing TIMES models.
 It allows users to make changes to model assumptions and perform sensitive runs based on the initial model assumptions.
 It then facilitates the comparison of results across multiple scenarios to evaluate the impact of the alternate futures.
 The app comes with predefined TIMES MIRO Scenarios, e.g. the [TIMES_Demo](https://github.com/etsap-TIMES/TIMES_Demo) (default) and the the [TIMES-DK\_COMETS](https://github.com/energy-modelling-club/TIMES-DK_COMETS) data sets.
-Others can be created from \*.dd and \*.run files (see [below](#create-input)).
+Others can be created from \*.xlsx and \*.run files or \*.dd and \*.run files (see [below](#create-input)).

 This write-up assumes that the user is well familiar with TIMES and the organization of the datasets produced when running TIMES via [VEDA](https://iea-etsap.org/index.php/etsap-tools/data-handling-shells/veda).